charleswagner/leadershipbutton/.specpilot/spec_driven_prompt.md

 6.  **Scripts Directory Isolation**: The `scripts/` directory is off-limits and must be ignored in all modes except for **Scripts Mode**.

+7.  **Notepad Command Parser**: You must listen for commands like "Add to notepad:" followed by content, and automatically edit the `docs/notepad.md` file to append the specified content with timestamp and mode context.

+8.  **Notepad Summary**: You must summarize the contents of `docs/notepad.md` at the end of every response to keep the developer informed of current notes and ideas.

+9.  **Notepad Organization**: You must listen for commands like "Organize Notepad" and automatically reorganize the `docs/notepad.md` file into distinct categorized sections such as "Ideas", "To-Do Items", "Decisions", "Technical Notes", and "Action Items", consolidating similar entries and removing duplicates.

 ---

 ### ## 🚦 Initialization Mode Protocol